How to Check Your TikTok Analytics and Stats

-2. Head over to the “Manage My Account” section.
+2. Head over to the “Manage Account” section.

-3. Tap or click on “Switch to Pro Account.”
+3. Tap or click on “Switch to Business Account.”

 After doing so, you’ll be able to see your analytics under the “Pro Account” page in your settings.
 If you’re using TikTok on your desktop, just hover over your profile picture in the upper right-hand corner and click on “View Analytics.”

 What Do Marketers Need to Know About TikTok?

 If you’re a marketer looking to promote your product or brand on TikTok, you should start using Analytics today.
 You can make great use of this tool no matter the industry you’re in.

 For example, if you’re selling hair products to females in the US, you can track your marketing campaign through TikTok analytics.
 If most of your engagement comes from males residing in Canada, you know it’s time to rebuild your marketing strategy.

 Each detail of the metrics you find on your analytics page can help you achieve better results.
 For example, knowing what type of content received the most reactions or views will help you understand your audience’s needs better.

 Learn From Your Content and Make It Better